gmdjunaid/robust-news-classification/notes.md

 - **Large external CSV**: Identified that the extra test CSV is too large to use fully for quick experiments.
 - **Plan for sampling**: Agreed that the first step is to clean and downsample the large external test CSV into a smaller, representative sample to quickly evaluate fake vs. real classification accuracy.

+#### 2025-11-29 – `.gitignore` for large test CSV

+- **Ignore huge CSV**: Added `test-data/WELFake_Dataset.csv` to `.gitignore` so the very large test CSV is not tracked by git, improving push/pull performance.
+- **Temporary workaround**: Treat this ignore rule as a temporary solution while we experiment; we may later replace the raw file with a smaller derived version that can be tracked.
+- **Future direction**: Still planning to create a smaller, downsampled version of the large test CSV, since we do not need the full dataset for current accuracy experiments.

 ### Project summary

 - **Goal**: Build a model to classify news articles as fake or real.